 New framing and glazing materials have contributed to the drastic improvements to window energy performance, however replacing these items in your home may be more costly and impractical than you desire.
 Instead, consider installing some good block out blinds or heavy drapes to reduce the amount of heating and cooling that is lost through your windows.

 When finding a builder, ensure your ideas are well-researched and planned out.
 Look to magazines for ideas and inspiration and speak to experts for specialised advice.
 A builder that is on-board with home energy efficiency is a bonus, but not mandatory as long as your renovation plan is comprehensive.

 Incorporating even just one or two of these projects into your renovation will both improve the functionality of your home and allow you to take advantage of reduced power bills.
-If you’d like to know more about Reposit and how it could work at your home, speak to one of our friendly team members today.
+If you’d like to know more about Reposit and how it could work at your home, get in touch with our awesome consultants today.